NTTDATA-EMEA/cinnamon/README.md

 [![Gitter](https://badges.gitter.im/MagenTys/cinnamon.svg)](https://gitter.im/MagenTys/cinnamon?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Cinnamon is an open-source framework by the [MagenTys](http://magentys.io) team which is designed to provide an easy to use java test automation framework for your integration and acceptance tests.
-It supports behaviour driven development (BDD), provides a quick start page object model, a more robust and easy to use abstraction layer over selenium webdriver and other utilities to help test.

-Have a look at our full documentation found at:
-[http://cinnamonframe.work](http://cinnamonframe.work).

 ## What is Cinnamon?
-Cinnamon provides fast enablement on your automation projects.
+Cinnamon is an open-source java framework developed by the [MagenTys](http://magentys.io) team that provides fast enablement on your automation projects.
+It is designed with ease-of-use in mind and supports behaviour driven development (BDD) and more robust extensions and easy to use abstraction layers for popular tooling such as WebDriver.
 You can mix and match various modules depending on your requirements.

-Cinnamon exposes the following modules:

-* `cinnamon-webdriver`
-* `cinnamon-vendor-saucelabs`
-* `cinnamon-vendor-browserstack`
-* `cinnamon-cucumber`

-And utilises internally :

-* `cinnamon-core`
-* `cinnamon-webdriver-factory`
-* `cinnamon-vendor-support`

-It provides an archetype for project creation: `cinnamon-archetype` and examples of usage can be found at `cinnamon-acceptance-test`
+Let's [get started](https://github.com/MagenTys/cinnamon/wiki/Getting-started) ...

 ## Why Cinnamon?
 As a company, we have faced many challenges with tooling across many clients in various sectors.
-Solutions to these challenges have been incorporated into Cinnamon over many years.
-We have decided to share the most commonly used modules with the community so that you don't have to worry about solving them yourself.
+Cinnamon incorporates our [solutions](https://github.com/MagenTys/cinnamon/wiki/What-does-it-solve%3F) to these challenges, which means that you don’t have to invest time in solving them yourself.

+Have a look at our full documentation found at:
+[http://cinnamonframe.work](http://cinnamonframe.work).

-## Roadmap
+## Road map

 We are currently working towards:
 * reinstating support for appium